ShichengLiu/my-freestyle-project/PLANNING.md

 1. Suggestion for dressing

-2. A weather.csv file containing the latest 7-day weather forecast information
+2. Current Weather information including temperature and weather summary

 ## Technology Requirements

 ### APIs and Web Service Requirements

-I thought I might need to use the API that can get weather information of specific city.
+Use website GeoNames to get the state information and Zipcode.
+Use Dark Sky API to get weather information.

 ### Python Package Requirements

-The application requires  third-party packages: json, pandas, requests, BeautifulSoup, csv.
+The application requires  third-party packages: os, json, pandas, requests, BeautifulSoup, csv.

 ### Hardware Requirements

 Please install Python 3.6 to use this application.
+Please apply an API key of  Dark Sky API and set user's environment variables.